fonoster/routr/docs/configuration/users.md

 ## 1. Changing the password?

 If you are using the `files_data_provider` then you must change the password in the `users.yml` file.
-For the `redis_data_provider` follow this steps:
+For the `redis_data_provider` follow these steps:

-First run the command `redis-cli smembers users` to obtain the reference to the user.
+First, run the command `redis-cli smembers users` to obtain the reference to the user.
 Here is an example:

 ```
 $ redis-cli smembers users